fabaff/fsl-test-bench/README.md

 ## Prerequisites

-The setup of Ansible is explained in the on the [Ansible Getting Started](http://ansible.cc/docs/gettingstarted.html) page.
-Here is only the setup of the managed nodes covered.
-For every system you want to manage, you need to have the client's SSH key in the *authorized_keys* file of the management system and Python.
+The setup of Ansible is explained on the [Ansible Getting Started](http://ansible.cc/docs/gettingstarted.html) page.
+Here is only the setup of the managed nodes and special details for the management system covered.
+For every system you want to manage, you need to have the client's SSH key in the *authorized_keys* file of the managed system and Python.

+### Packages
 Make sure that [Python](http://www.python.org/) is installed.
 If not, install the Python package on the managed node(s).
+If you have performed a minimal Fedora installation Python is available.

 ```bash
 yum -y install python